Dublin Pride: 1970s

-Following the New York Stonewall Riots of June 1969 and the annual commemorative Pride Parades in the US from 1970 onwards, the first public Gay rights demo took place in Dublin on 27 June 1974.
+Following the New York Stonewall Riots of June 1969 and the annual commemorative Pride Parades in the US from 1970 onwards, the first public Gay rights demonstration took place in Dublin on 27 June 1974.

 The first Gay Pride Week events were held in June 1979, organised by the National Gay and Lesbian Federation.

 1980s

 The first significant Pride Week in Ireland was organised for June 1980.

 In March 1983, prior to the first pride parade, a march was held from the city centre of Dublin to Fairview Park in the suburb of Fairview, Dublin, protesting the levels of violence against gay men and women in Ireland.
 In particular, the march was a reaction to the controversial judgement in the Flynn case, when suspended sentences on charges of manslaughter were given to members of a gang found guilty of the 1982 killing of Declan Flynn, a 31-year-old gay man, in Fairview Park, and the subsequent celebrations by some members of the local community following their release.

 The first pride parade was held on Saturday 25 June 1983.
 The parade was organised by the National LGBT Federation and followed a route through the city centre of Dublin, from St Stephen's Green to the GPO on O'Connell Street, where Cathal Ó Ciarragáin (Dublin Lesbian & Gay Men's Collective), Tonie Walsh (National LGBT Federation) and Joni Crone (Liberation for Irish Lesbians) addressed the rally.
 Joni Crone rededicated the GPO as the "Gay Person's Organisation".

-Although week-long Pride events continued to be held throughout the 1980s, there were no parades from 1985 onwards.
+Although week-long Pride events continued to be held throughout the 1980s, there were no parades from 1985 to 1992 onwards.